Most people taking vitamin D3 don’t realise they may need K2 alongside it.

 What form of K2 is best?

-MK-7 is the most widely studied and has the longest half-life, meaning a single daily dose is effective.
-MK-4 is also active but has a shorter half-life requiring higher doses.
-Most quality D3+K2 supplements use MK-7.
+MK-7 is the most widely studied and has the longest half-life (around 72 hours), meaning a single daily dose maintains effective blood levels.
+MK-4 has a much shorter half-life requiring higher, more frequent doses.
+Quality D3K2 supplements use MK-7.

 How much vitamin D3 should I take?